btj/ogp-notes/drawit_part3.md

 ## 4. Create a RoundedPolygonContainsTestStrategy class hierarchy

-Extend class `RoundedPolygon` so that it stores a _bounding box_ for its vertices, i.e. a `drawit.shapegroups1.Extent` object that represents the smallest nonempty axis-aligned rectangle that contains all of the polygon's vertices.
+Add code to class `RoundedPolygon` so that it stores a _bounding box_ for its vertices, i.e. a `drawit.shapegroups1.Extent` object that represents the smallest nonempty axis-aligned rectangle that contains all of the polygon's vertices.
 (If the polygon has less than three vertices, there may be multiple different smallest nonempty axis-aligned rectangles that contain all of the vertices; in that case, any one of them is a valid bounding box.)
 Each mutator that mutates the list of vertices should also update the bounding box.

 Furthermore, create an interface `RoundedPolygonContainsTestStrategy` with a method `boolean contains(RoundedPolygon polygon, IntPoint point)`, and two implementing classes, named `FastRoundedPolygonContainsTestStrategy` and `PreciseRoundedPolygonContainsTestStrategy`, that implement method `contains` by calling `contains` on the bounding box and by calling `contains` on the `RoundedPolygon` object itself, respectively.
 Class `FastRoundedPolygonContainsTestStrategy` shall deal with `null` arguments contractually; class `PreciseRoundedPolygonContainsTestStrategy` shall deal with `null` arguments defensively.

 The challenge is to write proper documentation for interface `RoundedPolygonContainsTestStrategy` and its subclasses while adhering to the principle of behavioral subtyping.
 The documentation for method `contains` of interface `RoundedPolygonContainsTestStrategy` should be as precise as possible (but not more precise than that).

+As always, you can use calls of side-effect-free public methods inside the documentation for other public methods.
+In particular, you can use calls of method `contains` of class `RoundedPolygon` to document your hierarchy.
+Generally, any methods you refer to inside documentation should be properly documented themselves; an exception is that you still need not write documentation for method `contains` of class `RoundedPolygon`.

+You can add this hierarchy to package `drawit` (but it does not really matter because this code will be checked manually only; the automatic check will ignore it).

 ## 5. Override `Object` methods `equals`, `hashCode`, `toString` in class `Extent`